The Residence (film)

 The Residence (Dalloway) is a 2025 thriller film written and directed by Yann Gozlan.
 Gozlan wrote the screenplay with Nicolas Bouvet-Levrard and Thomas Kruithof, which they adapted from Tatiana de Rosnay's 2020 novel Flowers of Darkness.
 The film stars Cécile de France as a writer participating in an artist residency where she is assisted by a dedicated artificial intelligence system, which is voiced by singer Mylène Farmer.
 The supporting cast includes Anna Mouglalis, Frédéric Pierrot, Lars Mikkelsen, Freya Mavor and Douglas Grauwels.
 It is a co-production between France and Belgium.

-The film had its world premiere at the Midnight Screenings section of the 78th Cannes Film Festival on 16 May 2025, and will be theatrically released in France on 17 September 2025 by Gaumont.
+The film had its world premiere at the Midnight Screenings section of the 78th Cannes Film Festival on 16 May 2025.
+It was theatrically released in France and Belgium on 17 September 2025.

 Plot

 In order to find new inspiration for her next novel, writer Clarissa participates in a prestigious artist residency program.
 Through this artist grant, she meets the state-of-the-art virtual assistant Dalloway.
 This AI-powered app is supposed to help her write during her stay and now serve as her companion.
 But in reality, Clarissa feels that Dalloway is increasingly trying to become a part of her life.
 She soon suspects that she is being monitored.
 Her suspicions are further reinforced by another participant in the program, a whistleblower, who warns her about the AI app.
 Clarissa then begins to investigate on her own to discover the true intentions of her hosts.